mehulagg/gitlab/doc/user/project/issues/associate_zoom_meeting.md

 ## Adding a zoom meeting to an issue

-To associate a zoom meeting with an issue, you can use GitLab's [quick actions](../quick_actions.md#quick-actions-for-issues-merge-requests-and-epics).
+To associate a zoom meeting with an issue, you can use [quick actions](../quick_actions.md#quick-actions-for-issues-merge-requests-and-epics).

 In an issue, leave a comment using the `/zoom` quick action followed by a valid Zoom link: